 The ABC Grading Scale for Granite Countertops Pricing

 Granite is often labeled by using an A, B, C, D, E and F grading scale.
-These grades are purely based on the pricing of granite and not on the quality of granite material.
+These grades are purely based on the pricing and not on the quality of material.
 This is a common source of confusion for the first-time buyer.

-As you probably know, granite is quarried from the ground.
-‘A’ grade granite, such as Tan Brown are available in plenty and easier to remove from the earth.
+As you probably know, the stone is quarried from the ground.
+‘A’ grade stones, such as Tan Brown are available in plenty and easier to remove from the earth.
 It is more uniform in its natural strength, and is obtained from India where the cost of labor is lower.
 So it is priced lower than other grades.
 But the low cost does not mean low quality.
-In fact, Tan Brown is one of the best granites on the market, in terms of durability and strength.
+In fact, Tan Brown is one of the best stones on the market, in terms of durability and strength.
 But it is still very affordable due to its abundance.

 During the slab-cutting process, this stone has to be reinforced by placing a plastic mesh on the back of the slab.
 The end result is a stunningly beautiful stone that commands a high price throughout the world.
 The installed price of this stone may be as high as $140 to $160 per square foot.

-As you can see, the pricing of granite is not based on the true quality or durability of the stone.
-It is based on the supply and demand of granite slab materials.
+As you can see, the pricing is not based on the true quality or durability of the stone.
+It is based on the supply and demand of slab materials.